srakshitha296/c-programs/README.md

 Program to calculate the sum of digits of a 3 digit number.

+Program to calculate the sum of digits of a 5 digit number.

 Program to swap 2 numbers using pass by value method.